RealDeuce/bfrd-obsidian/Playing the Game/Combat Encounters.md

 Certain special abilities, spells, and situations allow you to take a reaction.
 A **reaction** is an instant response to a trigger (specified in the reaction’s description), which can occur on your turn or on someone else’s.
 The opportunity attack is the most common type of reaction.

 You can take only one reaction until the start of your next turn.
 If a reaction interrupts another creature’s turn, that creature can continue its turn after the effects of the reaction are resolved.

+If a creature is able to use more than one reaction in a turn, it can still use only one reaction per trigger.
+For example, if a fighter moves away from a hydra with five heads, provoking an opportunity attack, the hydra gets only one opportunity attack against that fighter, not five opportunity attacks.
+If a fighter, barbarian, and wizard move away from a hydra—and the hydra has at least three heads—it can make one opportunity attack against each one of them.
 ### Other Activity on Your Turn
 You can accomplish a variety of minor things during your turn that don’t interfere with your normal action and movement.
 Here are the kinds of things you might be able to accomplish in this way:
 * You can communicate at any time (even on someone else’s turn) through brief talking and gestures.